-DJSIR portfolio entities must aim to achieve or maintain the target of 50 per cent of women on boards, subject to the following considerations:
+DJSIR portfolio entities must aim to achieve or maintain the target of 50 per cent of women on boards, including people who internally identify and/or publicly express as woman.
+This encompasses a range of gender expressions and identities, including cisgender, transgender, non-binary and gender conforming individuals who see themselves as woman.
+However, it is subject to the following considerations: